googleapis/google-cloud-cpp/google/cloud/spanner/quickstart/README.md

 required version to 3.15 or add `-DCMAKE_POLICY_DEFAULT_CMP0091=NEW` to the CMake configuration step.

-Bazel tends to create very long file names and paths, you may need to use a short directory to store the build output, such as `c:\b`, and instruct Bazel to use it via:
+Bazel tends to create very long file names and paths.
+You may need to use a short directory to store the build output, such as `c:\b`, and instruct Bazel to use it via: